juanmolera/ETL-project/README.md

 ![sql](images/load.png)
 --->

 This is my first project of the Ironhack data analysis bootcamp and it is focused on the analysis of the evolution of prices in a supermarket.
 To do this, I have started from a historical record of product data between the dates of and I have fed this record with the data of the products that are currently in the supermarket, which I have obtained from scraping their website.
 Subsequently, both the initial data and the extracted data have been cleaned to achieve a link between them and to be able to generate a MySQL database.
 Finally, a brief analysis has been carried out based on different data visualization methods from which a set of conclusions have been obtained.

 <img align="center" src=images/logo.png  width="50%" height="25%">

+The supermarket chosen for this project has been DIA.
 Distribuidora Internacional de Alimentación, S.A.
 (DIA) is a Spanish multinational hard-discount supermarket chain founded in 1979.
 DIA is the largest franchiser company in Spain and the fourth largest food sector franchiser in Europe.

+Although in the near future I hope to expand the development to include other supermarkets.

 ## Challenge 1: Extract